push-based/observable-hq--audit/README.md

 **Show me how to reproduze it quickly**

 To quickly check it in your browser open the DevTools "Sources" tab and click on "Snippets".
+Create a snippet with the code above, execute it and measure the impact.

 ![img-dev-tools--snippets_michael_hladky](https://user-images.githubusercontent.com/10064416/163622952-ba8e0b03-fe96-4ffb-a8d9-4f7c4cb3442c.PNG)